 Sweet Sleep: Nighttime and Naptime Strategies for the Breastfeeding Family by La Leche League International is great.
 The publisher’s description says it all: “It’s 4 A.M.
 You’ve nursed your baby five times throughout the night.
 You’re beyond exhausted.
 But where can you breastfeed safely when you might fall asleep?
 You’ve heard that your bed is dangerous for babies.
 Or is it?
 Is there a way to reduce the risk?
 Does life really have to be this hard?
 No, it doesn’t.
 Sweet Sleep is within reach.
 This invaluable resource will help you.”

-Sad Dog Happy Dog: How Poor Posture Affects Your Child’s Health and What You Can Do About It by Kathleen Porter is a wonderful book.
+Healthy Posture for Babies and Children by Kathleen Porter is a wonderful book.
 It’s a sobering look at what infant “furniture” and other modern practices do to our children.
 It also gives us easy advice about how to help.

 Amazing Babies by Beverly Stokes is a great book for understanding infant developmental movement (AKA Floor Time).
 It’s so important for us to recognize norms in the babies we serve.
 This month-by-month book is also appropriate for parents.